-Why aren't both of R6's outgoing labels the same since they are both going from R4 to R3 on the same outgoing interface of R4?
+□ Why aren't both of R6's outgoing labels the same since they are both going from R4 to R3 on the same outgoing interface of R4?

-This is the difference between IP address based routing vs. MPLS label based routing.
-Label indicates a path.
-Address indicates a destination.
-Green and red are different paths, even though they share several intermediate points.
+This is the difference between IP address-based routing vs. MPLS label-based routing.
+A Label indicates a path.
+An address indicates a destination.
+Green and red are different paths, ever though they share several intermediate points.

-Why don't we need to pass the destination address across different tables?
+□ Why don't we need to pass the destination address across different tables?